mtbuffum/NBA-Point-Calculator/README.md

 # NBA Points Prediction Using Linear Regression

 This project predicts an NBA player's total **points (PTS)** for the 2024-25 season based on their stats using **Linear Regression**.
-It is my first time creating a Machine Learning Model
+It is my first time creating a Machine Learning Model.

 ## Project Files

 - **`linear_regression_manual.py`**
   Implements linear regression **from scratch** using NumPy.
 This version calculates the cost function, gradients, and performs gradient descent manually to train the model.
+All the math in this file was learned through the help of the Machine Learning Course on Coursera by DeepLearning Ai and Stanford University.

 - **`linear_regression_sklearn.py`**
   Uses **scikit-learn's** `LinearRegression` model to predict total points.
 This version simplifies training and prediction using the `fit()` and `predict()` methods.

 Both scripts retrieve live NBA player data using `nba_api`.

 ---